 This option is not available when sharing LiDAR data.

-If you selected to reference registered data, this option is not available - it will always Cache on the server creating a scene layer with an associated feature layer.
+If you selected to reference registered data, this option is not available.
+It will always Cache on the server, creating a web scene layer with an associated feature layer.

 - If caching locally, optionally specify a Temp cache location where the scene layer package will be created.

 - If caching on the server or online, in the Attributes section, check on and off the fields to include in your cache for each layer selected.